 So now I’m here.
 Three in the morning and all I can do is sit in bed and stare at my ceiling, just thinking of her.
 Her and the only damn regret I managed to gain out of our relationship.
 Four hundred and forty-two hours, twenty-seven minutes, and fifty-four seconds seconds later.. fifty-seven.. fifty-eight.. fifty-nine..
 Four hundred and forty-two hours and twenty-eight minutes later.
 Roughly two and a half weeks of sleep deprivation, loneliness, depression, and an all consuming need to crawl back to her.
 Well why don’t you?
 Because she’s the type that rebounds quickly, and frankly, I’m sure even hearing me would open healing wounds.
 Technically, she’s moved on.
 Me?
 Nope.
-And in this lovely, lovely time of self loathing, a single, mocking phrase blinks in pink neon lighting.
+And in this lovely, lovely time of self loathing, a single, mocking phrase blinks in pink neon lighting across my brain.
 It’s just a matter of fucking time.

 So I’ve lost the will to do things.
 Writer’s block.
 Drawing block.
 Study procrastination.
 Mental gap.
 General apathy.